mnestorov/laravel-bookstore-api/README.md

 This is a test project to create REST API with Laravel Passport.

-**Note:** I use Laravel Passport, because I have some issues with [JWT](https://github.com/tymondesigns/jwt-auth) during the installation on Laravel 8.75 and PHP 8.0.
-I have not given up and I will try to drive it again :)

 ## About the Project

 **Note:** Added an relationship between `Users` and `Books`.
 So, each user adds books, and in the listing for the users a list of all books added by the respective user is displayed.
 There is a new *added_by* attribute in the books listing, which shows which user the book was added by.
 Also, еvery user can only delete the books he has added.